GSejas/mermaid-export-pro/docs/users/USER-GUIDE.md

 1. Create or open a `.mmd` file or Markdown file with Mermaid diagrams
 2. Right-click in the editor or file explorer
-3. Select "Export Mermaid (Auto-save — preferred format)"
+3. Select "Export Mermaid Pro - Auto Save"
 4. Your diagram will be exported in the configured format

 ## 📖 Commands Overview